tharunrega/Multi-Tenant-Notes-App/README.md

 npm run dev
 ```

-The backend server will be running at http://localhost:3000.
+The backend API will be running at http://localhost:3000

 ### Frontend Setup